alelr36/techifide/README.md

 # Task Manager App

+## Summary
+- Backend done using NodeJS, Express, MySQL.
+Lodash was not necessary.
+Unit tests included.
+- Frontend
+-- React version: solid, with a few look & feel extra features, state management usin redux and lodash for some minor obejct operations.
+Tests included.
+-- Vue version: very basic version, should be better organized.
+Vuex is used for state management, lodash for some minor object operations.

 ## Project Organization
 `server/` folder contains all the backend related files.
 Runs in port 8000.
 `frontend-react/` contains the front end version built using react and redux for state management.
 Runs in port 3000.